 Three Cognitive Traps in Idea Evaluation

-Familiarity bias: We tend to rate ideas we recognize as safer or better.
-An idea that looks like something you have seen work before will score higher than an unfamiliar approach that might be more effective.
-Watch for this especially when reviewing ideas from departments you know well.
+Familiarity bias: We tend to judge ideas we recognise as safer or better.
+An idea that resembles something you have seen work before will be scored higher than an unfamiliar approach that may be more effective.
+Be especially alert to this when reviewing ideas from departments you know well.

-Solution seniority: We tend to favor ideas from people in senior roles, even when reviewing blind.
+Seniority hierarchy: We tend to favour ideas from people in senior roles, even in blind reviews.
 If your review process is not anonymous at the triage stage, acknowledge this bias explicitly and compensate for it.